-Halibut or salmon cooked with dill and slices of lemon is an old stand-by of North American households.
+Halibut or salmon cooked with dill, mayo and slices of lemon is an old standby.

 Dill is very easy to keep.
 When the seed heads are forming and there’s a lot of that fine, leafy foliage, pull the plant up by the roots.
 Snip off the root, and hang it to dry.
 An airy, warm location without direct sunlight is ideal.
 When the foliage is dry, I like to crumple it into a ziploc bag or mason jar and keep it in a cool dark cupboard to use for winter.